Hardy Family History

 WHEN YOU CAN SEND TO THE WELL WASH

-AND STAY YOUNG AND GAY
+AND KEEP YOUNG AND GAY

 Y FFYNNON GOLCHI BEAUMARIS LAUNDRY,